-Beginning in the spring of 2018, over 60 young children each week, along with their caregivers, will be able to participate in Trove Time at the White Plains Public Library.
-The program, designed to support early literacy in children and prepare them to become successful readers, will also provide caregivers with a range of activities to help their child’s development.
+Starting May 1, 2018, over 50 young children each week, along with their caregivers, will be able to participate in Trove Time at the White Plains Public Library.
+The program is designed to prepare children to become successful readers and provide caregivers with a range of activities to support their child’s development.
 Trove Time, which will serve children ages two through four, is made possible through a grant to the White Plains Library Foundation from the Frog Rock Foundation.

 “Fostering early literacy is the most important thing a public library can do.” said Brian Kenney, Library Director, “Trove Time will allow us to greatly expand our existing parent-caregiver initiatives, use the latest early learning practices, while providing plenty of fun along the way.”

 Based on Every Child Ready to Read, a curriculum developed by the American Library Association, Trove Time will help care givers become the leaders in developing their child’s early literacy through five practices: talking, singing, reading, writing and playing.
 These five practices will form the core of Trove Time through a number of play stations that facilitate imaginative play, develop motor skills, engage participants with storytimes, and provide social interaction.